TRINITY BAPTIST CHURCH IN LEWES

 The Bible teaches two circumstances for divorce and three for remarriage, to wit, fornication or desertion for the divorce and fornication, desertion, or death for the remarriage.
 These are found in Matthew 19, Romans 7, and I Corinthians 7.

 It should be noted, however, that just because someone has grounds for divorce, doesn’t mean that they should divorce or are required to divorce.
-Forgiveness and reconciliation is advisable, as the Bible does say God hates divorce (Malachi 2:14-16).
+Forgiveness and reconciliation is always advisable, and typically results in better (healthier) outcomes for all those involved, especially children.
+The Bible does say God hates divorce (Malachi 2:14-16).
 But it also says He hates pride, however, and a lot more Christians have "besetting sins" in that area than with divorce!
+Yet, because a divorce is quantifiable and pride is not, you know which one human nature is going to emphasize as far as "gross sins!"

-In summary, contrary to what most self-righteous Baptists and other contemporary Pharisees believe, Divorce is not “the Mark of the Beast,” nor is it an “Unpardonable Sin,” nor does Divorce in Scripture figure as a kind of “benchmark” or “water test” or “litmus test” with which to divide the body of Christ into two groups, namely “First Class Citizens” (those who have never been divorced and remarried) and “Second Class Citizens” (those who have been through a divorce).
+In summary, contrary to what most self-righteous (contemporary!)
+Pharisees believe, Divorce is NOT “the Mark of the Beast,” nor is it an “Unpardonable Sin,” nor does Divorce in Scripture figure as a kind of “benchmark” or “water test” or “litmus test” with which to divide the body of Christ into two groups, namely “First Class Citizens” (those who have never been divorced and remarried) and “Second Class Citizens” (those who have been through a divorce).
 The blood of Christ can cover a divorce!